Rakesh-kumar-yadav/message/README.md

 // add a flash message anywhere you like Message::add('This is my message.');

-// the following method retrieves all messages
-// and returns them formated as a view echo Message::display();
+/* the following method retrieves all messages and returns them formated as a view*/ echo Message::display();
 ```